 The Marion West

-Developed by a unique partnership of the Low Income Housing Institute, YouthCare and the University District Food Bank, The Marion West provides 29 units of workforce housing and 20 units of transitional housing.
-The building provides space for counseling and on-site employment training for formerly homeless youth, a food bank, rooftop urban agriculture and a café.
-The ground floor design creates seating for food bank patrons and residents separate from pedestrian traffic along Roosevelt Way.
-The upper levels rotate towards the large public lawn of the adjacent historic University Branch Library.
+Developed through a unique partnership of the nonprofit housing developer Low Income Housing Institute, YouthCare and the University District Food Bank, The Marion West provides 29 units of workforce housing and 20 units of supportive housing for young adults.
+Located adjacent to Seattle’s historic University Branch Library, The Marion West’s design respectfully angles back from the street and gestures towards the library’s large public lawn.
+The building colors represent a modern response to the historic library, with its white base and play of blue-green accents.
+The building provides space for counseling and on-site employment training for formerly homeless youth, food bank, rooftop urban agriculture and street-side café.

 Marion West featured in the DJC

 10.27.16 Daily Journal of Commerce: Project of the Week.

 6.22.16 Daily Journal of Commerce: LIHI opens 49 units for homeless youth and low income workers in U District.

 U District building has food bank below and veggie garden on top